 Touché's companion app "Lié" is available as standalone application, and as a VST2 and AU plug-in only.
 You need a 64-bit host application supporting VST or AU plug-ins to host Lié as a plug-in.

-Stuck note problem on Windows on some machines: Occasionally, applying more complex gestures on Touché leads to a stuck, endless note in Lié in Steinberg's DAW.
-We are currently working on resolving this issue (status of June 2019).
+Stuck note problem on Windows on some machines: Occasionally, applying more complex gestures on Touché leads to a stuck, endless note in Steinberg's DAW.
+The problem got solved in Cubase 10.5.

 Not compatible on Windows: Since Lié as VST fails the Scan routine in Digital Performer, there is no way to make Lié work in DP in Windows for the time being.
 In a Mac environment, you can use Lié as AU instead.